xReke/COMP6708/README.md

 MERGE (person:Person {id: '1300f777'})
 CREATE (test)-[:POSITIVE]->(person)

-### Find a group of people with potential risk and push them back to Kafka.
+### Find a group of people with potential risk and push them back to Kafka

 Here id is same as above.